Privacy Policy

 • Individual investors

-• Individual representatives of third party sellers, placement agents, consultants, lawyers, advisers, vendors and other service providers or other contacts made for business purposes
+• Individual representatives of investors, third-party sellers, placement agents, consultants, lawyers, advisers, vendors and other service providers or other contacts made for business purposes

 Personal Data We Collect